BonSAI0t/b42MPCullingFix/README.md

 ### Background

-In vanilla Project Zomboid, clients automatically send requests to delete distant zombies as part of the game's zombie count optimization system (`ZombieCountOptimiser`).
-This is a designed game mechanic to maintain performance by culling zombies that are far from players.
+In vanilla Project Zomboid, clients automatically send requests to zombies you can't see as part of the game's zombie count optimization system (`ZombieCountOptimiser`).
+This is a designed game mechanic intended to maintain performance by culling zombies that are far from players.

-This modification makes the server ignore those deletion requests while maintaining full network protocol compatibility.
+This modification makes the server ignore those deletion requests.

 ---